SeaHogs/tp/docs/UserGuide.md

 Format: `deletea INDEX`

 * Deletes the appointment at the specified `INDEX`.
-* The index refers to the index number shown in the appointment list.
+* The index refers to the index number stored in the appointment list, regardless of whether the appointment list is the current showing list in the list displaying panel.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: